 Who are the main users of ecosystem services?
-The use tables shows who are the actual users of the ecosystem services in monetary terms.
+The use tables shows who are the actual users of the ecosystem services in monetary terms, using the broad scope estimates of tourism and recreation.
 In the Netherlands, households are the main users (59%), followed by non-residents (26%) and agriculture and forestry (13%).

 How much do ecosystem service add extra to gross domestic product?
-For the Netherlands, most of the ecosystem services value was already captured in the SNA.
+For the Netherlands, most of the value of ecosystem services was already captured in the SNA.
 Comparison between the SNA SUA and the extended SEEA EEA SUA shows how much GDP increases as a result of the extension of the production boundary.
 For the Netherlands, this increase in GDP is 793 million euro or 0.1 percent of GDP.
 This value is equal to the value of the regulating services that have been included in this study.